iocafe/iocafe-doc/source/examples/iocom/arduino/210126-native-arduino.rst

     ]
     }

+* Use json linter https://jsonlint.com/ to verify that signals.json syntax is valid.
+If not, build will fail and it may be hard to see where the problem is.
-Script scripts/config_to_c_code.py reads the JSON and generates C code in config/include folder.
+* Run scripts/config_to_c_code.py to covert JSON signal configuration to C code in config/include folder.

 The C code
 ***********************